eZanmoto/comment_style/README.md

 Usage
 -----

-Run `comment_style.py` with a glob pattern for source files to check, and the marker for line comments in the source language:
+Create a sample `comment_style.yaml`:

+    # The set of paths to test is built up in a sequence of inclusions and
+    # exclusions.
+    paths:
+    - include: '**/*.go'
+    - exclude: 'target/**'

+    comment_markers:
+      line: '//'
+      # This field is optional.
+Any lines starting with a block comment marker
+      # will be flagged as an error.
+      block: '/*'

+`comment_style.py` can then be run with the given configuration file:

-    $ python3 comment_style.py '**/*.go' '//'
+    $ python3 comment_style.py comment_style.yaml

-The above will output any rule violations found in Go source files.
+The above will output any rule violations found in the discovered Go source files.

-An optional marker for block comments can be provided, and the tool will highlight any lines where that marker is found as a violation:

-    $ python3 comment_style.py '**/*.go' '//' '/*'

 Development
 -----------